NieuwlandGeo/SLDReader/README.md

 #### LineSymbolizer

-Only these static css-parameters are supported:
+Only these svg-parameters are supported:

 - stroke
 - stroke-width